 Unscheduled outage resulting from power-related problem on Feb 27, 2015 beginning at 3:48 PM.
 As of 4:50 PM most services are now operational.
 More at status.lbl.gov

 As reported in a January article, the IT Division is moving forward with a plan to offer an Enterprise Directory self service password reset service.
 The next step in the process is to allow existing lab users to register secondary contact information (a non LBL email address or a mobile phone number for text notifications).
 Note: all new employees and affiliates have experienced this as part of their initial account activation process since January 29, 2015.

 Our soft launch of the registration process will include primarily IT employees, but we may reach out to groups we frequently work with to get feedback on the new process.
-This is expected to start On Thursday February 26.
 Feedback gathered from this effort will dictate when we launch this capability for the entire lab.
-In March, we will start to test the actual self-help process with a planned lab wide rollout in April.
+In April, we will start to use the new Password Change Page followed by the self service reset capability soon after.